gwu-libraries/sfm-ui/docs/collections.rst

 @NASA).
 If you provide one identifier, the other will be looked up and displayed in SFM UI the first time the harvester runs.

-The number of user timeline seeds is not limited in collections, but harvests may take longer if the collection exceeds Twitter's rate limits.
+Scheduling harvests should depend on how prolific the Twitter users are.
+In general, the more frequent the tweeter, the more frequent you’ll want to schedule harvests.

 SFM will notify you when incorrect or private user timeline seeds are requested;
 all other valid seeds will be collected.

-The incremental option will collect tweets that haven't been harvested before, preventing duplicate tweets.
-When the incremental option is not selected, the 3,200 most recent tweets will be collected.
-If a non-incremental harvest is performed multiple times, there will most likely be duplicates.
-However, you will may be able to track changes across time about a user's timeline, such as retweet and like counts, deletion of tweets, and follower counts.

-Scheduling harvests should depend on how prolific the Twitter users are.
-In general, the more frequent the tweeter, the more frequent you’ll want to schedule harvests.
+See :ref:`guide-incremental-collecting` to decide whether or not to collect incrementally.

 See the :ref:`Collecting web resources` guidance below for deciding whether to collect media or web resources.